Kyle-Ross/censuswrangler/docs/index.rst

 Preparing a Config Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We tell CensusWrangler what data to grab by preparing a config ``csv``.
+We tell CensusWrangler what data to grab by preparing a config ``csv``:

 Generate a config template
 """"""""""""""""""""""""""""""""""